Work in Tourism and Hospitality

 Hospitality and Tourism is an interesting, stable industry that, unlike many other industries, tends to withstand economic downturns, Due to the variable nature of the industry, and its continual growth, a myriad of career options are available.
 As the industry continues to grow, there is an associated need for skilled professionals within the industry.

-If you enjoy interacting and engaging with people; or if you are enticed by a career with travel prospects, then studying our Proficiency Award 2 in Hospitality and Tourism will provide you with the skills and knowledge needed to set your sights high.
+If you enjoy interacting and engaging with people; or if you are enticed by a career with travel prospects, then studying our 1500 hour learning program in Hospitality and Tourism will provide you with the skills and knowledge needed to set your sights high.

 Fifteen modules need to be completed as follows: